Verbal Reasoning Skills tested on the GMAT

-Overall, the goal of the Verbal Reasoning section of the GMAT is to accurately evaluate your ability to read a text, understand its content, synthesize ideas from it, and effectively communicate in written standard English.
-In comparison to the Quantitative Reasoning section, preparing for the Verbal Reasoning section of the GMAT can feel vague.
+The goal of the Verbal Reasoning section of the GMAT is to accurately evaluate your ability to read a text, understand its content, and synthesize ideas from it.
+In comparison to the Quantitative Reasoning section, preparing for the Verbal Reasoning section can feel vague.
 Quantitative Reasoning accesses our high school math knowledge, so preparing for it begins with refreshing arithmetic skills and a handful of basic formulas.
-Verbal Reasoning, on the other hand, requires refreshing skills that are not quite a simple to nail down.
+Verbal Reasoning, on the other hand, requires refreshing skills that are not quite as simple to nail down.

-You will want to start off your preparation by taking a practice test.
-This will help you have a sense for the exam environment and your own stamina.
-Also, looking over the score at the end will help you to pinpoint what weaknesses need to be worked on before exam day.
-The following skills to work on are listed in no particular order; what you choose to work on should depend on the skills you know you need to focus on.
+You will want to start your preparation by taking a practice test.
+This will help you have a sense for the exam environment and your stamina.
+Looking over your score will also help you pinpoint weaknesses that need to be improved before exam day.
+The following skills to work on are listed in no particular order; what you choose to practice should depend on what you know you need to focus on.

 Recognizing Facts

-When it comes to Reading Comprehension questions and Critical Reasoning questions, it is vital that you are able to quickly recognize facts and distinguish them from opinions.
-Especially in Critical Reasoning questions where arguments are being made, you'll need to remember that a fact is verifiable and objective, based on data, observations and/or statistics.
-On the other hand, opinions are subjective and unverifiable.
-Often times, you will see opinions in a question which are supported with facts, but that does not mean they are strong arguments.
+To do well on the Reading Comprehension and Critical Reasoning questions, it is vital to be able to quickly recognize facts and distinguish them from opinions.
+Especially for Critical Reasoning questions in which arguments are being made, you'll need to remember that a fact is verifiable and objective, based on data, observations, and/or statistics.
+Conversely, opinions are subjective and unverifiable.
+Oftentimes, you will see opinions in a question that are supported with facts, but that does not mean they are strong arguments.

 Practice Paraphrasing

-Paraphrasing is rephrasing something someone else wrote or said into your own words.
-This skill is an important one to aid in strengthening your comprehension – you cannot paraphrase something you have read or heard if you did not understand it.
-To practice this, read a passage.
-Then, put the passage aside and imagine you have a friend who did not do the reading and asks you what it is about.
-You would not pick up the passage and start reading it back to them.
-Instead, you would try to give them the main ideas of the passage and important facts or details to help your friend get a good idea of what content was covered.
-This skill is especially important on Reading Comprehension questions because the test is not assessing your memory skills, rather, your understanding of the text.
-Generally, the answers will not be taken word for word from the passage, rather it will paraphrase some part of the text.
+Paraphrasing is rephrasing something someone else wrote or said in your own words.
+This skill is important to aid in strengthening your comprehension—you cannot paraphrase something you've read or heard if you didn't understand it.
+To practice this, read a passage and then put it aside and imagine a friend who didn't do the reading asks you what it's about.
+You wouldn't pick up the passage and start reading it to them.
+Instead, you would try to tell your friend its main ideas and important facts or details to help them get a good idea of its content.
+This skill is especially important for Reading Comprehension questions because the test is not assessing your memory skills, but your understanding of the text.
+Generally, the answers will not be taken word for word from the passage; rather they will paraphrase some part of the text.
 While your paraphrase will be different from the test-maker's, if you have a paraphrase to start with, it will be easier to spot the correct answer.

-To practice paraphrasing, begin reading texts with topics you are familiar with, but quickly transition to articles and text which is from a topic you are not already familiar.
-Having to read and paraphrase text with unfamiliar topics will stretch your comprehension muscles.
-The added benefit to practicing paraphrasing is that it forces you read more, which will benefit you when it comes to reading comprehension and reading speed.
+To practice paraphrasing, begin reading texts on topics you're familiar with, but quickly transition to articles and text on unfamiliar topics.
+Having to read and paraphrase text on topics you don't know much about will stretch your comprehension muscles.
+The added benefit of practicing paraphrasing is that it forces you to read more, which will help with reading comprehension and speed.

 Be Open to Skepticism

 If you're the type of person who always wants to give the benefit of the doubt, now is not the time!
-GMAT questions and answer choices are written in a way to try and sort out true comprehension and mastery of a skill from luck.
+GMAT questions and answer choices are written in a way that's intended to distinguish true comprehension and mastery of a skill from luck.
 Therefore, many of the answer questions are tricky.
-If something seems right, be sure to take an extra beat to really examine it for anything that does not quite work.
-Also, take note when new information is added in the questions – this often means that an assumption is being made.
-Also, be skeptical of extremes in language which signal overstatement, including 'always,' 'only,' and 'must.'
+If something seems right, be sure to take an extra beat to really examine it for anything that doesn't quite work.
+Take note when new information is added in the questions—this often means that an assumption is being made.
+Also, be skeptical of extremes in language which signal overstatement, including the use of "always," "only," and "must."